spk121/jozabad/HACKING.md

-# Notes for Hackers #
+# HACKING NOTES #

 Lessons learned and info to remember.

 ## Logging ##

-ERR is for fatals
+ERR is for fatals.

-WARN is for things that are fatal in debug, and just critical in release INFO is for messages that are sent and for how they are dispatched NOTE is for everything change of internal state
+WARN is for things that are fatal in debug, and just critical in release.

+INFO is for messages that are sent and for how they are dispatched.
+These should just before message is dispatched in the broker or just after it is sent by the broker.

+NOTE is for every change of internal state.
+These should go just after each internal state change.

-TRACE is for entering / leaving critical functions
+TRACE is for entering / leaving critical functions.

 ## Cross platform issues ##

 **There will be no #ifdef or `configure`!**

 Herb at the MS team are working hard at implementing the C++1x standards and standard lib, but, have given up on C11.
 Herb says that if you want C11 on Visual Studio, you should just use the C++ compiler and then skip the features of C11 that aren't in C++11.

 The plan is to make code run on GNU `gcc` > 4.8.x and on Microsoft `cl` > 11.0.
 With `gcc`, we're compiling as C11.
 With `cl`, we're compiling as C++11.
 Also, the intention is that, _for code that I write_, we strictly use C11.